8 July 2023, 9:00 AM - 1:00 PM

 What is Physics League?

-online competition, where teams of 3 - 5 students race
+The Singapore Physics League (SPhL) is a 4-hour online competition, where teams of 3 - 5 students race

 to solve fun physics problems.
 Learning and doing physics is a team sport - gather your group of fellow physics enthusiasts to participate as a team and discuss interesting physics together!